Euro 2024: England squad, starting XI and tournament odds

 England’s Euro 2024 fixtures

-England have been drawn in Group C, and will kick off their games against Serbia on 16 June in Gelsenkirchen, before moving on to Frankfurt where they’ll play Denmark four days later on June 20.
-England will conclude their group games in Cologne on June 25, where they’ll play Slovenia.
+England were drawn in Group C, and kicked off their game against Serbia on 16 June in Gelsenkirchen, They then moved onto Frankfurt where they’ll were held to a 1-1 draw by Denmark on June 20, which saw them lose their spot as bookies' favourites to France.
+England concluded their group games in Cologne on June 25, where also drew with Slovenia.

 View the latest football odds.